kylemo94/kylemo94.github.io/projects/project-3.md

 967?? or 968??.
 The appropriate message is outputted if the user entered a valid zipcode or not.

-By creating this program I became familiar with the use of script tags in html, so that I would be able to recognize where the javascript was inserted into html betweeen script tags.
+By creating this program I became familiar with the use of script tags in html, so that I would be able to recognize where the javascript was inserted into html.
 I also became familiar with manipulating html by using javascript.

 Here is an example of the javascript function used to test zipcodes:

 '''js
 function checkHiZip(inputZipParam) {